Azure/dev-community/awesome-azure/python.md

 # Python
-- [Python for beginners](https://docs.microsoft.com/en-us/learn/paths/beginner-python/)-Explore what you can do with Python (Self-Paced Learning)
+- [Python for beginners](https://docs.microsoft.com/en-us/learn/paths/beginner-python/) - Explore what you can do with Python (Self-Paced Learning)
-- [Python for beginners](https://www.youtube.com/playlist?list=PLlrxD0HtieHhS8VzuMCfQD4uJ9yne1mE6)-Explore what you can do with Python (YouTube Video)
+- [Python for beginners](https://www.youtube.com/playlist?list=PLlrxD0HtieHhS8VzuMCfQD4uJ9yne1mE6) - Explore what you can do with Python (YouTube Video)
-- [Build an AI web app using Python and Flask](https://docs.microsoft.com/en-us/learn/modules/python-flask-build-ai-web-app/)-Use Python, Flask, and Azure Cognitive Services to build a web app (Self-Paced Learning)
+- [Build an AI web app using Python and Flask](https://docs.microsoft.com/en-us/learn/modules/python-flask-build-ai-web-app/) - Use Python, Flask, and Azure Cognitive Services to build a web app (Self-Paced Learning)
 - [Deploy a Django app to the cloud](https://docs.microsoft.com/en-us/learn/modules/django-get-started/)-Explore the benefits of Django (Self-Paced Learning)
 - [Deploy a Django appto the cloud](https://docs.microsoft.com/en-us/learn/modules/django-deployment/)-Deploy your app to Azure and create a databasefor the data (Self-Paced Learning)
 - [Develop Azure Functionswith Python](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=asgi%2Capplication-level)-Learn how to use event-based architecture in the cloud with Azure Functions (Article)